Myton, UT

 Housing & Living

 People in Myton, UT have an average commute time of 15.7 minutes, and they drove alone to work.
-Car ownership in Myton, UT is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Myton, UT is lower than the national average, with an average of 1 car per household.

 Property